 - Is there surf in December, January, February?
 Not usually.
 1% chance.

 - Is there surf in March, April?
 Sometimes if you are lucky, but generally don't count on it.
 10% chance.

-In saying that, there are exceptions.
-Such as this surfing picture below which was taken on th 25th November 2003.
+In saying that there are exceptions, such as this surfing picture below which was taken on the 25th November 2003.
 As we said....you might be lucky.

-- Beaches like Kamala beach at the northern end has slower waves and is ideal for longboarding.
-In saying that though, most people are riding shortboards to get accross the fast beach breaks.
-Longboards have much more of a place on Phukets beaches.
+Beaches like Kamala beach at the northern end has slower waves and is ideal for longboarding.
+In saying that though, most people are riding shortboards to get across the fast beach breaks.
+Longboards have much more of a place on Phuket's beaches.
 Longboards are ideal in Phuket at the end of the surf season when the waves are nice shape and smooth, but too small for shortboards.
 Longboarding in Phuket rules

 Phuket Surfing Contests

-In 1999 Quiksilver started running surfing contests at Kata beach.
+- In 1999 Quiksilver started running surfing contests at Kata beach.
 Phuket now hosts surfing contests each year held between June to September....
-You can see the latest news on surfing contests in Phuket here.
-Photo: Blast from the past-award ceremony Quiksilver contest 2000

 Tourism and Surfing Phuket